-Potch.xyz was founded by type designer Potch Auacherdkul.
+Potch.xyz is an online specimen of type designer Potch Auacherdkul.
 He marked a turning point for typeface projects by Huai which have been recognized by well-known type design competitions.

 While attending the Maryland Institute College of Art (MICA) for MFA Graphic Design in 2016, Potch created a remarkable process-based typeface design research ‘State’ for the dissertation and became even more passionate about the letterform after graduation.
 This passion manifested itself in the completion of the Type@Cooper Extended Program in 2018.